CrowdStrike/ember-headless-form/docs/usage/custom-controls/index.md

 # Custom controls

-Instead of using the [built-in control components](../controls.md) you can also integrate any existing components.
-The built-in components give you the benefit that everything is wired up for you automatically though.
-So when using custom components, you will need to wire some things up explicitly, pertaining data flow and accessible markup.
+Instead of using the [built-in control components](../controls.md) you can also integrate any existing components in your codebase.
+The components provided by ember-headless-form give you the benefit that everything is wired up for you automatically.
+When using custom components, you will need to wire up data flow and accessibility.

 In the following example we assume a `<CustomInput>` component, that supports `@value` and `@onChange` arguments to pass data into and out of the component.
 To integrate it into our form, the `Field` component yields: